alexey-detr/auzy/README.md

         receiveSessionId: (req, sessionName) => req.header(sessionName),

         // Contains logic to send session ID to client via response object.
-        // There is no any return value expected here, arrow function is just for shortness.
         sendSessionId: (res, sessionName, sessionId) => res.header(sessionName, sessionId),

         // Contains logic to fetch user data from database.